andyvyoder/OceanFloor/README.md

     - Other ideas for this were to wait for a floor _plane_ detection and then pass the plane’s Y value to the geometry modifier to force the mesh to be flat.
 - The wave should look nicer.
 Right now it’s just a flat color.
 Texturing the wave would need to deal with making sure seams didn’t appear between meshes.
 If I have more time I would see look into applying some post processing to the wave to make it look better.
 - My approach to having a specific object occlude the wave did not pan out.
 I attempted to recognize a jar of pickle using ARKit’s Object Detection, but I didn’t find its positioning to be accurate enough to position a tight fitting occlusion model (in my case a cylinder because it was a jar).
+- WaveSystem could have simply been a class an not a system.
+Having it be a system lead to unsightly things like making a static instance reference for OceanView and WaveSystem.
+- The way settings are accessed is not ideal.
+WaveSystem needs to access the settings, and it currently does this by getting it from OceanView.
+But WaveSystem shouldn't know about OceanView at all.